netdata/netdata/packaging/installer/README.md

 ## Nightly vs. stable releases

 The Netdata team maintains two releases of the Netdata agent: **nightly** and **stable**.
-By default, Netdata's installation scripts will give you **automatic, nightly** updates, as that is our recommended configuration.
+By default, Netdata's installation scripts give you **automatic, nightly** updates, as that is our recommended configuration.

 **Nightly**: We create nightly builds every 24 hours.
 They contain fully-tested code that fixes bugs or security flaws, or introduces new features to Netdata.
-Every nightly release is a candidate for then becoming a stable release—when we're ready, we simply change the release tags on GitHub.
+Every nightly release is a candidate for then becoming a stable release; when we're ready, we change the release tags on GitHub.
 That means nightly releases are stable and proven to function correctly in the vast majority of Netdata use cases.
 That's why nightly is the *best choice for most Netdata users*.

 **Stable**: We create stable releases whenever we believe the code has reached a major milestone.
 Most often, stable releases correlate with the introduction of new, significant features.
-Stable releases might be a better choice for those who run Netdata in *mission-critical production systems*, as updates will come more infrequently, and only after the community helps fix any bugs that might have been introduced in previous releases.
+Stable releases might be a better choice for those who run Netdata in *mission-critical production systems*, as updates come more infrequently, and only after the community helps fix any bugs we might have inadvertently introduced in previous releases.

 **Pros of using nightly releases:**

-  - Get the latest features and bugfixes as soon as they're available
+  - Get the latest features and bug fixes as soon as they're available
   - Receive security-related fixes immediately
   - Use stable, fully-tested code that's always improving
   - Leverage the same Netdata experience our community is using